drug-design/course/docs/chapters/molecular-graphics.md

 ### Mathematical Boolean Operations with Volumes

-Mathematical operations (e.g. logical Boolean treatments such as AND, NOT, OR) are useful.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/mathematical-boolean-operations-volumes-f4fbd7aa'><i class='fa fa-play' aria-hidden='true'></i></button>Mathematical operations (e.g. logical Boolean treatments such as AND, NOT, OR) are useful.
 These kind of operations are essential for some drug design techniques, such as the Active Analog Approach.
 Operations such as addition or subtraction of volumes are also useful in measuring for example the quality of a superimposition or the amount of space that is occupied by a ligand in a receptor site.
 The following example displays the volume common to two molecules.
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.